Luuuuuig/Bachelor-End-Project/docs/process/Process_Cleaned_V1.0.md

 One observed service-order case involving two lines took approximately **5 minutes** to enter.
 This is a single observation, not an average.

-## 4.2 Validate the supplied information
+## 4.2 Validate the supplied information----Observed

 The buyer does not necessarily accept the incoming information without checking it.